Older Home Wiring Risks: Knob-and-Tube, Aluminum, and Aging Insulation

 Conclusion

-Older wiring systems are not automatically dangerous, but time, wear, and modern electrical demand can turn small weaknesses into serious hazards.
-The biggest risks are usually hidden: loose terminations, aging insulation, overheated conductors, and circuits that are being pushed harder than they were ever intended to be.
+Older wiring systems are not automatically dangerous, but time, wear, modifications, and modern electrical demand can turn small weaknesses into serious hazards.
+The biggest risks are usually hidden: loose terminations, aging insulation, overheated conductors, ungrounded circuits, and wiring that is being pushed harder than it was ever intended to be.